-Furthermore, they can also be used to cushion the impact of a player after a free fall.
-This is because falling on a ladder causes your falling speed to be reset to that of descent from a ladder.
+Furthermore, they can also be used to cushion a player’s impact after a free fall.
+This is because falling on a ladder causes your falling speed to be reset to descend from a ladder.
 As you would expect, there is no falling damage at that speed, so you come out unscathed.

 How Does Climbing Work in Ladders

 The climbing mechanic in a ladder works a tad differently than one might expect.
-For example, the jump button is responsible for ascending the player instead of the usual movement keys.
+For example, the jump button ascends the player instead of the usual movement keys.
 Consequently, the horizontal motion will eject a player from the ladder block after a while.